 Opportunities to use the new radio studios outside timetabled sessions enable students to continue to develop their professional skills throughout the course.
-There may be scope for live broadcasting from the studios, possibly through a Youthcomm link, and an internal website has been established to showcase student work and the best audio and visual work produced in the course.
+A website has been established to showcase student work and the best audio and visual work produced in the course.